Case Study - Reroofing of St Georges Cathedral, Cape Town South AFrica

 St George’s Cathedral in Cape Town is the oldest cathedral in southern Africa, built by Sir Herbert Baker in the Victorian era.
 The foundation stone was laid in 1901 by the future King George V. However, it has even greater acclaim as a symbol of democracy in South Africa and for its role in the resistance against apartheid having welcomed people of all races throughout the apartheid era.
 It was from the front steps of St George's Cathedral, or the “Peoples Cathedral” as it has become known, that Desmond Tutu led numerous marches and campaigns for the formal ending of apartheid.

 Despite its historic importance as well as its status as a Provincial Heritage Site which provides protection under the South African Heritage Law, the cathedral roof had been lacking in regular maintenance and it became clear that a complete overhaul was required.
-Lucien Le Grange was appointed as the project architect but John Rennie of Rennie Scurr Adendorff Architects, Specialist Heritage advisors was consulted early on before the necessary funds had been raised.
+Lucien Le Grange was appointed as the project architect although John Rennie of Rennie Scurr Adendorff Architects, Specialist Heritage advisors was consulted early on before the necessary funds had been raised.
 John devised a special timber walkway all the way around the main 54º roof to serve as a tile catching balustrade to protect the public walkways from falling tiles, whilst the renovation project gathered the required funding to go ahead.
 He felt this structure might also provide a visual focus to the fund raising and moreover it would provide access to the roof as a form of scaffolding.

 John found no less than 8 different clay tiles were used on the original build which took place in stages between 1901 and 1965.
 Some of the tiles showed no brand names but he did find Perfecta and Sovereign Broseley tiles which were both made in the UK from Etruria marl clay but are no longer manufactured.
 John set out to find a similar traditional clay tile that would suit the historic status of the building.